The Injured Jockeys Fund

 To provide appropriate support, in a prompt and sympathetic manner to those jockeys past or present who are injured, unable to ride or generally in need

 The Fund has a team of eight Almoners who liaise directly with beneficiaries on a support basis and also a team of 30 volunteer visitors who keep in touch with old and isolated beneficiaries offering friendship and company.

 The IJF also works closely with racing authorities and other organisations on many initiatives such as funding on course physios and medical services and research into improved riding protection equipment for jockeys.

-In 2009 it opened its first fitness and rehabilitation centre, Oaksey House, in Lambourn and in 2015 opened its second, Jack Berry House, in Malton for northern based jockeys.
+In 2009 it opened its first Rehabilitation and Fitness Centre, Oaksey House, in Lambourn and in 2015 opened its second, Jack Berry House, in Malton for northern based jockeys.
 A third, Peter O’Sullevan House, will open in Newmarket in 2019.